AndresF-SanchezG/challenge2-react/README.md

-# Build a Random Quote Machine
+# Build a Markdown Previewer

-Build an app that is functionally similar to this: https://random-quote-machine.freecodecamp.rocks/.
+Build an app that is functionally similar to this:  https://markdown-previewer.freecodecamp.rocks/.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.

 # Targets

-- User Story #1: I can see a wrapper element with a corresponding id="quote-box".
+- User Story #1: I can see a textarea element with a corresponding id="editor".
-- User Story #2: Within #quote-box, I can see an element with a corresponding id="text".
+- User Story #2: I can see an element with a corresponding id="preview".
-- User Story #3: Within #quote-box, I can see an element with a corresponding id="author".
-- User Story #4: Within #quote-box, I can see a clickable element with a corresponding id="new-quote".
-- User Story #5: Within #quote-box, I can see a clickable a element with a corresponding id="tweet-quote".
-- User Story #6: On first load, my quote machine displays a random quote in the element with id="text".
-- User Story #7: On first load, my quote machine displays the random quote's author in the element with id="author".
-- User Story #8: When the #new-quote button is clicked, my quote machine should fetch a new quote and display it in the #text element.
+- User Story #3: When I enter text into the #editor element, the #preview element is updated as I type to display the content of the textarea.
+- User Story #4: When I enter GitHub flavored markdown into the #editor element, the text is rendered as HTML in the #preview element as I type (HINT: You don't need to parse Markdown          yourself
+- User Story #5: When my markdown previewer first loads, the default text in the #editor field should contain valid markdown that represents at least one of each of the following elements: a   heading element (H1 size), a sub heading element (H2 size), a link, inline code, a code block, a list item, a blockquote, an image, and bolded text.
-- User Story #9: My quote machine should fetch the new quote's author when the #new-quote button is clicked and display it in the #author element.
+- User Story #6: When my markdown previewer first loads, the default markdown in the #editor field should be rendered as HTML in the #preview element.
-- User Story #10: I can tweet the current quote by clicking on the #tweet-quote a element.
-This a element should include the "twitter.com/intent/tweet" path in its href attribute to tweet   the current quote.

 # Solution Challenge